chimericdream/worldofpannotia.com/src/_spells/inflict-light-wounds.md

   savingThrow:        "Will half"
   spellResistance:    "Yes"
   description:        |
-    When laying your hand upon a creature, you channel negative energy that deals 1d8 points of damage +1 point per caster level (maximum +5).
+    When laying your hand upon a creature, you channel negative energy that deals {% die_roll 1 8 0 %} points of damage +1 point per caster level (maximum +5).

     Since undead are powered by negative energy, this spell cures such a creature of a like amount of damage, rather than harming it.
 ---